Note: This article appears to not contain a working alternative. Whilst we track down what's happening, perhaps take a look at Building Firefox.

 - Mentored bugs have a mentor who commits to helping you every step of the way.
 Generally, there should be enough information in the bug to get started.
-Whenever you need help, contact the mentor over IRC, in the bug itself, or by email.
+Whenever you need help, contact the mentor via Matrix, in the bug itself, or by email.
 When you've completed the bug, they will help you get your code into the tree.

 - "Good" first bugs may be a little stale, but at some point in their lives we considered that they would be a good first step for newcomers to Mozilla.
 We are in the process of migrating these bugs to mentored bugs, but more recent "good first bugs" may be good starting points if there are no appropriate mentored bugs.